Mswati III

-Mswati lives an opulent and lavish lifestyle which stands in sharp contrast to the lives of most Emaswazi people.
-In 2022, an estimated 32% of the population lived below the US$2.15/day international poverty line (measured by price-purchasing parity (PPP) in 2017) while 55% of the population was under the lower-middle-income country poverty line of $3.65/day.
-As of 2024 Mswati had eleven wives.
-Formerly named Swaziland, in 2018 Mswati III renamed the country Eswatini (formally the Kingdom of Eswatini) by decree.
+Eswatini faces significant economic challenges: in 2022, an estimated 32% of the population lived below the US$2.15/day international poverty line (measured by purchasing power parity in 2017) while 55% fell below the lower-middle-income country threshold of $3.65/day.
+The government exercises influence over state broadcast media, while a growing number of independent online outlets operate in the country.

 Early life

-Mswati III was born on 19 April 1968 at Raleigh Fitkin Memorial Hospital, Manzini, the son of Sobhuza II (who had 70 wives during his reign of 82 years).
+Mswati III was born Makhosetive Dlamini on 19 April 1968 at Raleigh Fitkin Memorial Hospital, Manzini, as the son of Sobhuza II (who had 70 wives during his life of 82 years) and Ntfombi.

 When King Sobhuza II died on 21 August 1982, the Great Council of State (the Liqoqo) selected the 14-year-old prince Makhosetive to be the next king.